-Emily C. Edwards is an associate in the Los Angeles office of Manning & Kass, where she practices on the Workers’ Compensation and Military and Veterans Law Teams.
+Emily C. Edwards is a senior counsel in the Los Angeles office of Manning & Kass, where she practices on the Workers’ Compensation and Military and Veterans Law Teams.
 Prior to joining Manning & Kass, Ms. Edwards practiced workers’ compensation defense at a respected workers’ compensation defense firm in Los Angeles.
 She has experience representing insurance carriers, self-insured employers, and public entities in all aspects of workers’ compensation defense.

 Ms. Edwards frequently participates in client trainings regarding best practices for handling and mitigating exposure for workers compensation and employment claims.
 She also conducts webinar presentations and presents at conferences throughout the country regarding all aspects of California Workers’ Compensation law.
 Ms. Edwards utilizes these trainings to ensure that insurance carriers, employers, and public entities are informed regarding relevant case law and reforms which may affect their business practices and claims management strategies.